Rahulqqq/weatherProject/README.md

 ### Credits
 This Weather App was built by Your me.
-The app uses the OpenWeatherMap API to get the current weather information for a given location
+The app uses the OpenWeatherMap API to get the current weather information for a given location.